link1905/system-design-101/content/docs/system-administration/system-protection/iam.md

   class: google
 }
 u -> s: Request
-s -> u: "Redirect to /auth/id=123"
+s -> u: "Redirect to /auth?client_id=123"
-u -> g: Sign in and consent permissions g -> u: Respond an exchange code u -> s: Send the exchange code s -> g: Exchange an access token with (exchange code + identifier) {
+u -> g: Sign in and consent permissions g -> u: Respond an exchange code u -> s: Send the code s -> g: Exchange an access token with (authorization code + client ID + client secret) {
   style.bold: true
 }
 g -> s: Respond an access token
 ```

-Now, the application is the only one can issue access token.
-Even if exchange codes are unexpectedly stolen,
-they can't be exploited.
+This enhanced process ensures that only the registered application, possessing the correct Client ID and Client Secret, can successfully exchange the authorization code for an access token.
+Consequently, even if an authorization code is intercepted, it cannot be exploited by an unauthorized party.